-Applications extend from professional services, such as air traffic control systems, to services for passengers, such as onboard communications, and ETSI is responsible for the standards for many of them.
-In addition, within Europe, the Single European Sky (SES) initiative has added legislative pressure to replace the traditional, highly-fragmented air traffic control structures by means of greater harmonization and an assured interoperability through standardization.
-ETSI's expertise is being put to good use.
+ETSI is responsible for the standards for many of them.
+In addition, within Europe, the Single European Sky (SES) initiative has added legislative pressure to replace the traditional, highly-fragmented air traffic control structures by more harmonized systems with interoperability being ensured through standardization where ETSI's expertise is being put to good use.

 The Single European Sky (SES)

-The Single European Sky (SES) is an initiative launched by the European Commission to reform the architecture of European air traffic control to meet future capacity and safety needs, organizing airspace and air navigation at a European rather than at a local level.
+The Single European Sky (SES) is an initiative launched by the European Commission in 1999 to reform the architecture of European air traffic control to meet future capacity and safety needs, organizing airspace and air navigation at a European rather than national level.

 - enable a 3-fold increase in capacity which will also reduce delays both on the ground and in the air